elsalant/heir-FHIR/sqlToFHIR/README.md

 - To load Observations:
   docker run --network host ghcr.io/elsalant/observation-generator:v1

 To test blocking a resource, change "Observation" in asset.yaml to "Patient" and reinstall yaml.
+To test redaction: pick a field in the resource (e.g. "id" and set the tag in the asset file to "PII"

 #### DEVELOPMENT